cloudflare/terraform-provider-cloudflare/docs/resources/access_bookmark.md

 # cloudflare_access_bookmark (Resource)

+-> **Note:** This endpoint is deprecated in favor of using a specialized Access Application App Type.

 Provides a Cloudflare Access Bookmark resource.
 Access Bookmark applications are not protected behind Access but are displayed in the App Launcher.